b-mihai/exasol-docs/docs/TMUX.md

 For more interactive resizing without entering command mode:
 Resize Mode: Press `Ctrl+b followed by :`, then type `resize-pane -m` to enter resize mode.
 After this, you can use the arrow keys to resize the active pane.
 Press `Enter` to exit resize mode.

+Type in all panes at the same time `setw synchronize-panes on`